 Guernsey Water's seasonal reminder to clear streams and douits

-Guernsey Water is reminding Islanders who have streams, douits, and other watercourses running through their land to ensure that they are cleared of vegetation and silt by the end of this month.
+Guernsey Water is reminding any Islanders with streams, douits and other watercourses on their land that by law they are required to clear them of weed, silt and other obstructions by the middle of June.

-For advice on the law and responsibilities, landowners are advised contact their Parish or the Streams Inspector at Guernsey Water.
-For guidance on cleaning streams and douits, see here.
+For advice on the law and responsibilities, landowners are advised to contact their Parish or the Streams Inspector at Guernsey Water.